-- apprentices must compile a portfolio of evidence during the on-programme period of the apprenticeship - it must contain evidence to demonstrate the KSBs that will be assessed by the professional discussion; it is anticipated there will typically be 10 pieces of evidence - evidence must be clearly mapped, in an annex, against the KSBs allocated to this assessment method - evidence may be used to demonstrate more than one KSB; a qualitative as opposed to quantitative approach is required - the portfolio must include: - at least two observations of the apprentice that are recorded in a written format by their senior/supervisor.
-One observation is of the apprentice undertaking multiagency engagement and the other is of direct work undertaken by the apprentice with the individual and or family. - written accounts of activities undertaken by the apprentice against the KSBs - evidence sources may include: - workplace documentation/records (anonymised) - company policies and procedures as appropriate to this assessment method - continued professional development records - progress review documentation
+- apprentices must compile a portfolio of evidence during the on-programme period of the apprenticeship - it must contain evidence to demonstrate the KSBs that will be assessed by the professional discussion; it is anticipated there will typically be 10 pieces of evidence - evidence must be clearly mapped, in an annex, against the KSBs allocated to this assessment method - evidence may be used to demonstrate more than one KSB; a qualitative as opposed to quantitative approach is required - the portfolio must include: - at least two observations of the apprentice that are recorded in a written format by a senior or supervisor who has experience of recording observations and knowledge of the assessment criteria.
+One observation is of the apprentice undertaking multiagency engagement and the other is of direct work undertaken by the apprentice with the individual and or family. - written accounts of activities undertaken by the apprentice against the KSBs - evidence sources may include: - workplace documentation/records (anonymised) - company policies and procedures as appropriate to this assessment method - continued professional development records - progress review documentation it cannot include reflective accounts or any methods of self-assessment